Foreign Secretary Truss enters race to become next British prime minister | Politics

 One Conservative member of parliament said he was astonished by the number of his people entering the leadership contest.
 "I shouldn't be surprised by the ambitions and the delusions of some of my colleagues, but I am," he said.
 "I expect we will narrow down the list of candidates very quickly."

 The opposition labour leader Keir Starmer in a speech took aim at an "arms race of fantasy economics" from the Conservative leadership candidates, claiming that more than 200 billion pounds ($239 billion) of commitments made by them over the weekend were unfunded.
-Johnson has declined to endorse any of the candidates. ($1 = 0.8357 pounds) (Additional reporting by Muvija M, Kylie MacLellan and Alistair Smout.
-Editing by Angus MacSwan and Hugh Lawson)
+Johnson has declined to endorse any of the candidates. ($1 = 0.8357 pounds) (Additional reporting by Muvija M and Kylie MacLellan; Editing by Angus MacSwan and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)